ndemoraes/ndemoraes/README.md

 Pronouns: She / her

 Fun fact: I like 100% dark chocolate.
-The other kinds just don't seem very chocolatly to me.
+The other kinds just don't seem very chocolaty to me.